 In order to report information on the 20 largest exposures to clients or groups of connected clients in accordance with the second subparagraph of Article 394(1) CRR on a consolidated basis, the parent institutions in a Member State which are subject to Part Three, Title II, Chapter 3, CRR shall use templates LE1, LE2 and LE3.
-The exposure value resulting from subtracting the amount in column 320 (‘Amounts exempted’) of template LE2 from the amount in column 210 (‘Total’) of that same template is the amount that shall be used for determining these 20 largest exposures.
+The exposure value resulting from subtracting the amount in column 0320 (‘Amounts exempted’) of template LE2 from the amount in column 0210 (‘Total’) of that same template is the amount that shall be used for determining these 20 largest exposures.

-In order to report information on the ten largest exposures to institutions, on a consolidated basis, as well as on the ten largest exposures to shadow banking entities which carry out banking activities outside the regulated framework on a consolidated basis, in accordance with Article 394(2), points (a) to (d), CRR, the parent institutions in a Member State shall use templates LE1, LE2 and LE3.
-The exposure value calculated in column 210 (‘Total’) of template LE2 is the amount that shall be used for determining these 20 largest exposures.
+In order to report information on the ten largest exposures to institutions, on a consolidated basis, as well as on the ten largest exposures to shadow banking entities on a consolidated basis, in accordance with Article 394(2), points (a) to (d), CRR, the parent institutions in a Member State shall use templates LE1, LE2 and LE3.
+The exposure value calculated in column 0210 (‘Total’) of template LE2 is the amount that shall be used for determining these 20 largest exposures.

 In order to report information on exposures of a value greater than or equal to EUR 300 million but less than 10% of the institution’s Tier 1 capital on a consolidated basis according to the last sentence of Article 394(1) of CRR, the parent institutions in a Member State shall use templates LE1, LE2 und LE3.
-The exposure value calculated in column 210 (‘Total’) of template LE2 is the amount that shall be used for determining these exposures.
+The exposure value calculated in column 0210 (‘Total’) of template LE2 is the amount that shall be used for determining these exposures.